-- A. The school district shall discuss this policy with school personnel and volunteers and provide appropriate training to school district personnel regarding this policy.
-The school district shall establish a training cycle for school personnel to occur during a period not to exceed every three school years.
+- A. Consistent with its applicable policies and practices, the school district must discuss this policy with students, school personnel and volunteers and provide appropriate training for all school district personnel to prevent, identify, and respond to prohibited conduct..
+The school district must establish a training cycle for school personnel to occur during a period not to exceed every three school years.
 Newly employed school personnel must receive the training within the first year of their employment with the school district.
 The school district or a school administrator may accelerate the training cycle or provide additional training based on a particular need or circumstance.
-This policy shall be included in employee handbooks, training materials, and publications on school rules, procedures, and standards of conduct, which materials shall also be used to publicize this policy. - B. The school district shall require ongoing professional development, consistent with Minnesota Statutes section 122A.60, to build the skills of all school personnel who regularly interact with students to identify, prevent, and appropriately address bullying and other prohibited conduct.
-Such professional development includes, but is not limited to, the following: - 1.
-Developmentally appropriate strategies both to prevent and to immediately and effectively intervene to stop prohibited conduct; - 2.
-The complex dynamics affecting a perpetrator, target, and witnesses to prohibited conduct; - 3.
-Research on prohibited conduct, including specific categories of students at risk for perpetrating or being the target or victim of bullying or other prohibited conduct in school; - 4.
+This policy shall be included in employee handbooks, training materials, and publications on school rules, procedures, and standards of conduct, which materials shall also be used to publicize this policy. - B. The school district shall require ongoing professional development, consistent with Minnesota Statutes, section 122A.60, to build the skills of all school personnel who regularly interact with students to identify, prevent, and appropriately address bullying and other prohibited conduct.
+Such professional development includes, but is not limited to, the following: - Developmentally appropriate strategies both to prevent and to immediately and effectively intervene to stop prohibited conduct; - 2.
+The complex dynamics affecting a perpetrator, target, and witnesses to prohibited conduct; - Research on prohibited conduct, including specific categories of students at risk for perpetrating or being the target or victim of bullying or other prohibited conduct in school; - 4.
 The incidence and nature of cyberbullying; and - 5.
 Internet safety and cyberbullying. - C. The school district annually will provide education and information to students regarding bullying, including information regarding this school district policy prohibiting bullying, the harmful effects of bullying, and other applicable initiatives to prevent bullying and other prohibited conduct.